SaeedBaig/saved-searcher-for-reddit/README.md

 ```

 TODO:
-- Turn into REPL so can make multiple searches (maybe use hashmap of subreddit-names to saved-posts for faster searching)
 - Make search substring and case-insensitive by default (e.g. searching "linux" will show saved posts from all subreddits with "linux" in their name)
 - Expand search to not just subreddit but also post-text
 - Add filter by subreddit or post-text (or both)